-For all nine workflows, we use the dataset provided in the test profile that all nf-core workflows offer.
-To extend the runtime, we have partially extended these datasets with data from other profiles or included the same data multiple times.
+For all nine workflows, we use the data set provided in the test profile that all nf-core workflows offer.
+To extend the runtime, we have partially extended these data sets with data from other profiles or included the same data multiple times.
 Input data is prefetched to avoid affecting experiment runtimes with download times.
-The download is performed by executing the \emph{fetchdata.sh} file provided for all workflows in~\href{https://github.com/CommonWorkflowScheduler/ExperimentsAndResults/tree/main/inputs}{https://github.com/CommonWorkflowScheduler-/ExperimentsAndResults/tree/main/inputs}.
+The download is performed by executing the \emph{fetchdata.sh} file provided for all workflows in~\href{https://github.com/CommonWorkflowScheduler/ExperimentsAndResults/tree/main/inputs}{https://github.com/CommonWorkflowScheduler /ExperimentsAndResults/tree/main/inputs}.
 Moreover, we provide a configuration file for each workflow.